SysKitTeam/docs-spconsultant/requirements/system-requirements.md

 ### Running on a workstation

-The application can be installed on a workstation with __Windows 10, Windows 8 or Windows 7__ 64-bit operating system, but you will not be able to load new SharePoint farm settings, only open already saved farm settings.
+The application __(SPDocKit Consultant)__ must be installed on a __workstation__ with __Windows 10, Windows 8 or Windows 7__ 64-bit operating system, but you will not be able to load new SharePoint farm settings, only open already saved farm settings.

+Please note that the __SPDocKit Consultant__ application is not ment to be installed on a SharePoint server, but to serve as a hu.
+A managing place for all the snapshots you perform on your clients farms.

 * Hardware:
   * CPU – any Windows 7, Windows 8 or Windows 10 capable CPU